 Always leave some room for equipment that will be needed for training.
 As well as travel.
 Some events or training might be held in another country or area.
 It is best to think about that and have something to spend in case you have a chance to further your training by going abroad, for example.

 Above all, we should have the mindset that will allow us to study bujutsu well.
 We should be flexible and understanding.
 If we have lots of opinions and ideas it will get in the way of learning.
-You are learning an anachronistic fighting method.
+You are studying an anachronistic fighting method.
 Your 21st-century opinions and concepts need to be put on the back burner for now.
 Enter without preconceptions and follow the flow of things.
-You must have a very supple mind towards your teacher and do things his way.
-Within reason of course.
+You must have a very supple mind towards your teacher and do things his way and follow the way of the school.
+That is all within reason of course.
 There are some martial arts predators out there who want to sell you snake oil, rather, samurai oil.
+Always be aware of cults and dishonest teachers.

 Patience is essential.
 If you are stuck on one technique or at a certain point, then you should ask yourself why.
 It is possible the issue is internal and needs to be addressed.
 Of course, if you're in some kind of cultish budo school then you should just leave and disregard the whole follow your teacher no matter what rule.
 That rule only applies to healthy schools and teachers.